A walk in olde Dulwich | History walk for the Dulwich Festival 2012

 Overall, Brian Green was an informative and funny host who kept everyone entertained and focused during the two-hour tour.
 If this is repeated at next year’s festival, I would highly recommend it.

-Posted on 19 May 2012, in Activities, History, London and tagged Brian Green, Dulwich, Dulwich Christ's Chapel, Dulwich Festival, Dulwich Village, Edward Alleyn, history, london.
+Posted on 19 May 2012, in Activities, Festivals, History, London and tagged Dulwich, Dulwich Festival.
 Bookmark the permalink.
 4 Comments.